IsmailEke/Advanced-Sell/README.md

 - Adjustable Prices
 - Easy to Use

-# Dependencies
- - EconomyAPI (I know this plugin removed, I will try to update soon...)

 # NOTE
-Only Works on Minecraft 1.18 Version.
+Only Works on Minecraft 1.19 Version.